-A product tanker carrying kerosene and naphtha is at anchorage awaiting the charterer's discharge orders.
-The Entered Ship comes under attack from a rebel terrorist group which fires upon the Ship and eventually gains control.
-One seaman is killed and several others are injured in the attack.
-The rebels use ship to ship transfer to pilfer the cargo of naphtha and they threaten the crew, stealing their personal possessions.
-They then release the Ship.
+A product tanker carrying kerosene and naphtha is at anchorage waiting for the charterer's discharge orders.
+The entered ship comes under attack from a rebel terrorist group which fires on the ship and eventually gains control.
+One crew member is killed and several others are injured in the attack.
+The rebels use ship-to-ship transfer to pilfer the cargo of naphtha and they threaten the crew, stealing their personal possessions.
+They then release the ship.

-The Association's P&I war cover would respond to claims against the charterer in respect of liability for:
+Britannia's P&I war cover would respond to claims against the charterer in respect of liability for:

-- repatriation of the dead crew member and subsequent funeral expenses; compensation to the deceased's family - personal injury and rehabilitation of the crewmembers injured in the attack - loss of the stolen cargo - reimbursement of the crew's effects
+- repatriation of the dead crew member and subsequent funeral expenses and compensation to the deceased's family - personal injury and rehabilitation of the crew members injured in the attack - loss of the stolen cargo - reimbursement of the crew's effects.

 Our case studies are designed to illustrate one particular aspect of cover.
-In the above example, had the rebel attack caused the cargo of kerosene to explode, a number of other losses might have resulted that are covered under this head of cover or elsewhere within the Association's charterers' liabilities insurance.
+In the above example, had the rebel attack caused the cargo of kerosene to explode, a number of other losses might have resulted that are covered under this head of cover or elsewhere within Britannia's CLI's T&C's.
 Losses that might have arisen and be covered include:

-- Injury and death of seamen
+- · injury and death of crew members

-- Damage to or loss of cargo
+- · damage to or loss of cargo

-- · Damage to or loss of the Entered Ship
+- · damage to or loss of the entered ship

-- Removal of wreck
+- removal of wreck

-- Damage to other ships or property caught up in the explosion
+- damage to other ships or property caught up in the explosion.